lschmid83/12-Step-Recovery-Guide/README.md

 If you want to work on the unfinished Meetings, Audio, Program or More fragment implementation:

-Uncooment the fragment you want to work on in res/layout/menu/bottom_nav_menu.xml
+Uncomment the fragment you want to work on in res/layout/menu/bottom_nav_menu.xml